an-dr/microlog/README.md

 ## Contributing

 Contributions are welcome!
-The library design is described in [design.md](doc/design.md).

-If you want to contribute feel free to open an issue or create Pull Request with your changes.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details, I tried to keep it simple.

 ## License